DaniilRen/test-tg-bot/README.md

 1. Use `start/` command to start a dialog
 2. Send your photo
-3. Choose filter
+3. Choose filter or press resize button
-4. Choose rate
+4. Choose filtering rate or new size of the image